Cherokee Hiking Club

 8/21, Monday – Solar Eclipse Event.
 Hosted by Rick and Brenda Harris at their home outside of Tellico Plains.
 The Eclipse will occur about 3:30 p.m.
 The Harris home is directly under the maximum shadow of the eclipse.
 If the Harris’s happen to be out of town then, they will tell us where they hide their house key.
 We will havea meal after viewing the eclipse, so please bring desserts, appetizers and other goodies.
 Meet at the Cherohala Skyway Visitor’s Center in Tellico Plains to carpool to the Harris home, time TBA.
 This will be our monthly meeting for August.

 9/23, Saturday – Narrows Hike.
 Leader: Ruth Pannell.
 Easy/moderate, involving one switchback, 4-5 miles round trip.
-Hike to the Narrows on the Hiwassee from the Appalachia Power House, via the John Muir and Benton MacKaye Trails.
+This hike is fairly easy, although it does involve one switchback.
+We will hike to the Narrows on the Hiwassee from the Appalachia Power House, via the John Muir and Benton MacKaye Trails.
 The trail we will be taking to and from will be the old trail along the river.
-Meet at the vacant lot across from the Hiwassee Corner Market, on the corner of U.S. 411 and Highway 30 at 9:00 a.m. to carpool Bring a lunch; we will have lunch at the rocks near the Narrows.
-Call Ruth at 423-506-9623 or 423-263-9730.
+Possible alternate route: if anyone wants to take the reroute from the Towee Creek picnic area (the trailhead across the bridge on the left) and meet us at the Narrows, it will be fine, just let me know that you're coming and are taking that route instead.
+The main group will again take the original trail to the Narrows as the reroute has four switchbacks, and the old trail has one switchback and is shorter.
+We will eat lunch and enjoy being at the Narrows upon arrival.
+Note: whatever route you hike, you may need insect repellent and rain gear.
+There's significant flora to view on this hike also.
+For more information or updates, please contact Leader: Ruth Pannell, 423-506-9623, (call or text); or 423-263-9730.
+Meet at the vacant lot across from the Hiwassee Corner Market, on the corner of U.S. Highway 411 and Highway 30 at 9:00 a.m. to carpool to the trailhead.
+Please bring a lunch; we will have lunch at the rocks near the Narrows.
+To RSVP, please call Ruth at 423-506-9623 or 423-263-9730.

 10/21, Saturday - John Muir Trail Maintenance.
 This twice-yearly trail maintenance is a responsibility of the CHC.
 Leaders: Ruth & Clayton Pannell.
 Easy, 6 miles both ways, or 3 miles with a car shuttle.
 This covers the maintenance of the JMT from Childers Creek to Big Bend.
 Maintainers and hikers meet at the Childers Creek parking lot in Reliance TN at 9:00 a.m.
 Directions: from Highway 411, turn onto Highway 30 at the Hiwassee Corner Market, going toward Reliance.
 Turn left on Highway 315 as it crosses the Hiwassee River, cross the railroad, and immediately turn right onto Childers Creek Road.
 Continue a short distance to the Childers Creek parking area on the right.
 Contact Clayton Pannell at 423-263-9730 (home), 423-435-1848 (cell) or email at firstname.lastname@example.org.